-The placement of dental fillings is the most common restoration performed.
-Most adults have at least one filling.
-The term filling comes from the material used to fill the space following the removal of decay, known more simply as a cavity.
-If you have a tooth that has been damaged, from decay or fracture, Dr. Rowley can repair it with the use of filling material.
+Having a tooth filled is the most common of all dental restorations.
+In fact, most adults have had at least one filling.
+We use filling material to fill the space created in a tooth from decay, to repair chips, and to correct the tooth’s shape or structure following breakage.
+If you have a tooth that has been damaged, from decay or fracture, our team at North Hills Dental can repair your enamel with the use of filling material.

-In addition to repairing cavities, the filling material can be used to make other simple repairs on your teeth.
-Known as composite bonding, we can fill in chips and fractures in your teeth with composite material.
-We can even fill in gaps.
-The material is shaded to match your teeth and polished for a beautiful look.
+Composite bonding is a simple technique that helps us improve the look of your teeth.
+In addition to repairing cavities, composite material can be used to make simple repairs on your teeth.
+We can fill chips, cover fractures and even close gaps.
+The composite filler is shaded to match your teeth, and then polished for a beautiful look.